Nodsoft/SocialGuard.Docs/Design Proposals/v4.0/Directory Discovery.md

 # Design Proposal: Directory Discovery

 ## Context
-Expanding into the [[Multi-Directory System]] proposal, SocialGuard [[/Concepts/Directory|directories]] should be easily identifiable, and discoverable, which would allow for communication across directories.
+Expanding into the [[Multi-Directory System]] proposal, SocialGuard [[Directory|directories]] should be easily identifiable, and discoverable, which would allow for communication across directories.

 ## Problem
-A [[Concepts/Directory|directory]] has no means to discover another peer directory, short of a swagger page.
+A [[Directory|directory]] has no means to discover another peer directory, short of a swagger page.
 However, this is not a trustworthy mean of identification.

 ## Solution
 #v4_0